stavross/k2/Microscope-plugins---Version-history.md

 * Multi-round autofocus:  Added code to RR autofocus to make multiple attempts at autofocus if current position is more than a set threshold away from focus point.
 * Sync/async autofocus: Added separate top-level VI that opetionally can be used to autofocus periodically regardless of acquisition state.
 Also added code so that synchronous autofocus in preview and acquisition is turned off when aynchronous autofocus is running.
+(Synchronous will resume when asynchronous is turned off, even in the middle of a run)
-* Added control for number of acquisition files to front panel of multimode acquisition.vi
+* New front panel control in multi-mode acquisition to set number of acquisition files to create.
+Preview window now shows total number of frames/total time that can be collected with current settings.
+* Created new-hnu branch to hold current version of software for new h nu microscope

 #####Version 29 -- July 2014
 * Published on GitHub